 In each location where we establish a resource renewal facility, we will progress towards closing the loop on our own waste by transforming our ASR into feedstock instead of sending it to local landfills.
-Through our resource renewal process we will also reduce GHG emissions by avoiding ASR transportation to landfill, and by enabling the recovery of resources instead of using virgin materials.
+Through Sims Resource Renewal we will lower trucking distance travelled on local roads and reduce the use of virgin materials by producing products from recycled materials.

 We are also working to develop sustainability initiatives in partnership with the local communities in which we operate to promote the value of the circular economy and its role in mitigating climate change, and to build engagement with our neighbours.